CharlesPeterMcCarthy/longboard-tracker-web-app/README.md

   - Change `{{USER_NAME}}` to the MySQL User Name
   - Change `{{PASSWORD}}` to the MySQL User Password
   - Change `{{DB_NAME}}` to the MySQL Database Name

+## How It Works
+  - Basic info shown: Skate ID, skate start and end time.
+  - More info: Skate length (seconds) and skate distance.
+  - JavaScript Chart to display skate speeds.
+  - New skate sessions are loaded into view.
+  - When the user arrives to the main page (`skate_sessions.php`), they will need to login to view their skate sessions
+  - When clicking the login button at the top of the page, a modal will drop down with input fields for the user email and password
+  - The user email and password is different from the device name and password
+  - When the user has successfully logged in, all of their previous skate sessions populate the screen.
+  - Each session shows some brief information:
+    - Skate session ID number
+    - The start date-time
+    - The end date-time
+  - If the user has arrived here via an email link, the corresponding skate session will be highlighted
+  - When the user clicks on a certain session, it opens up and shows more information:
+    - Total skate length (in seconds)
+    - Total skate distance
+    - A graph plotting the speed logs against the time

 *(The database information should be the same as the database information for the [API](https://github.com/CharlesPeterMcCarthy/longboard_api))*

 ![Login Screen Image](images/login.png?raw=true "Login Screen")